estellelm38/airline_satisfaction/README.md

 'Baggage handling', 'Checkin service', 'Inflight service', 'Cleanliness', 'Departure Delay in Minutes', 'Arrival Delay in Minutes',

-and the target is the satisfacion
+the target is the satisfacion